-- The xkcd example on the trope image.
-Besides that, xkcd also has a comic showing Cueball baiting a Grammar Nazi into making a false correction. note
+- A xkcd comic shows Cueball baiting a Grammar Nazi into making a false correction. note

 - One Saturday Morning Breakfast Cereal comic involved a psychopath taking revenge on his old grammar teacher - he locked him in a cellar with a bomb and a cellphone, telling him that he will receive a text and the bomb will go off if he texts back.
 The text contained a grammar error...

 - Invoked in a World of Warcraft-based webcomic which had someone asking a polite question in chat and getting abuse and stupidity in answer.
 Someone sent a private message saying he doesn't know the answer, but he knows how to get it.
 He answers the question with blatantly incorrect information, and is immediately corrected by the trolls.